-(Replaces SPC 1101 or SPC 191) Pre-requisites: Program Admission or ENGL 0098 Co-requisites: None Introduces the student to the fundamentals of oral communication.
+(Replaces SPC 1101 or SPC 191)

+Pre-requisites: Program Admission or ENGL 0098

+Introduces the student to the fundamentals of oral communication.
 Topics include selection and organization of materials, preparation and delivery of individual and group presentations, analysis of ideas presented by others, and professionalism.